Medical questions & health advice by licensed doctors

-"Do people in the north get seasonal affective disorder more than people in the south?
+"Do people in the north get seasonal affective disorder more than people in the south?"

 I was raised in the south and then moved to Philadelphia.
 Now I'm sad in the winters where before we never really had them.
 Is it SAD?

 If helpful, he or she may refer you to a psychiatrist (a mental health specialist) who can further aid in your treatment.
 Seasonal affective disorder refers to the change in mood that occurs during the different seasons of the year.
 Most commonly, people with SAD experience depression symptoms during the winter.
 The reason that we believe people develop this depression in the winter is not the cold, but the fact that in the winter patients are exposed to less sunlight.
 As the days are shorter, less sunlight reaches the patients.
 The decreased sunlight affects the diurnal rhythms of the brain and thus can cause depression.
 As for your question, those in the north of the country live in areas that get less sunlight.
 Therefore, it is more common to have SAD in the north of the US.
 Talk to your doctor.
 There are many treatments of SAD, and your primary care doctor can help.
 Also, if you ever feel the desire to hurt yourself, commit suicide, or hurt someone else -- you must immediately go to the nearest emergency room.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.